tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 `Issue` Tests are a form of warning flag where the Test is drawing attention to potential problem with the value of an `Information Element` for at least one use of the data.

 We have used `Issue` Tests for a small number of cases where we wished to flag a value that might indicate a record is not fit for some purpose, but the evaluation of these cases would take human review.
 For example, the Test [ISSUE_ANNOTATION_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_ANNOTATION_NOTEMPTY) is informing the tester than there is at least one annotation associated with a record and this should be evaluated before using the record.
-Similarly for the other two `Issue` Tests: [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) where some form of transformation has occurred, and the Test [ISSUE_ESTABLISHMENTMEANS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_ESTABLISHMENTMEANS_NOTEMPTY) where the value needs to be assessed for utility.
+Similarly for the two `Issue` Tests where some form of transformation has occurred: [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY), and for the Test [ISSUE_ESTABLISHMENTMEANS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_ESTABLISHMENTMEANS_NOTEMPTY) where the value needs to be assessed for utility and the Test [ISSUE_COORDINATES_CENTEROFCOUNTRY](../../terms/bdqtest/index.md#ISSUE_COORDINATES_CENTEROFCOUNTRY) which signals a likely high uncertainty for a georeference.

 The response of an `Issue` Test (an instance of a [bdqffdq:IssueResponse](<../../list/bdqffdq/index.md#IssueResponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Issue for a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource."))
 MUST take one of three forms.